RSamal/Blog/Protobuffs/Post.md

 ## Conclusion

 As you can see, protobuffs are really easy to use and provide an actual speed boost in your application.
 Hope you'll try to use them instead of JSON or other forms of transport in your next project.
+You can get more information about the more advanced functionalities here: https://developers.google.com/protocol-buffers/docs/gotutorial

 Happy coding!

 [1]: https://github.com/google/protobuf